About Us

 Sleeping Bag

-This sleeping pad is made of foam or inflatable material and is placed between the sleeping bag and the ground inside the tent.
-Most campsites are located at high altitude, where the ground is cold, hard, and often damp, even during the dry season.
+This mat is made of foam or inflatable material and is placed between the sleeping bag and the ground inside the tent.
+Many campsites are located at high altitude, and the ground is usually cold, hard, and damp, even during the dry season.
+The mat protects against moisture and improves sleep quality.

 Sun and Insect Protection

-Sun protection is essential during this trek, as UV rays are stronger at higher altitudes.
-Sunscreen and a hat are indispensable.
-In addition, mosquito repellent is necessary, especially in Machu Picchu and jungle areas where insects are more common.
+Sun protection is necessary for this trek because UV rays are stronger at higher altitudes.
+For this reason, bringing sunscreen and a hat is essential.
+Insect repellent is also necessary, especially in Machu Picchu and the jungle areas where mosquitoes are more concentrated.

-Considering that you will be away from home for four days, the necessary items for this trek include:
+Considering that you will be away from home for 4 days, the necessary items for this trek include:

 • Sunscreen and insect repellent.

-• Personal hygiene items (toothbrush, comb, towel, wet wipes, etc.).
+• Personal hygiene items, such as a toothbrush, comb, towel, wet wipes, etc.

 • Sunglasses and lip balm.

-• Appropriate clothing to visit Machu Picchu and fully enjoy the experience.
+• Suitable clothing to visit Machu Picchu and enjoy the full experience.

-• Eat light meals and avoid heavy foods, as digestion is slower at high altitude.
+• You should eat light meals and avoid heavy foods, as digestion is slower at high altitude.

-• If you feel short of breath, rest and consider altitude sickness tablets.
+• If you feel short of breath, rest for a while.
+You may also buy altitude sickness pills.

 Technology and Miscellaneous Items

-Technology is especially important on this type of excursion, where there is no access to electricity.
+Technology is especially necessary for these excursions, where there is no electricity.

 Photography